Last updated on November 26th, 2023

 – A power bank – self-explanatory, it is a must-have gadget.

 – If your phone and camera have small memory, and you are a fan of taking pictures, take a memory card.
-In case you would like to transfer photos from your camera to the phone during the trip (post them on Instagram?), don’t forget to pack a USB cable.
+In case you would like to transfer photos from your camera to the phone during the trip, don’t forget to pack a USB cable.

 So this is it, my list of things and clothes to pack for Spain.
 I hope by now you have a clear idea of what to wear in Spain on vacation, wedding, or when living there.
 And I hope you’ll enjoy your trip!
 Do you have anything else to add to this list?
 Share in the comments!